 Candidates no longer submit hand-written, hard copy resumes; they don’t always interview face-to-face.
 No-one expects a job for life these days; candidates have a wealth of job search information resources available to them on the Internet and they can apply for jobs at the click of a button.
 These changes to the recruiting and job seeking landscape are beginning to filter through to the resume short-listing process, which must adapt to suit the modern marketplace.
 For example, where once a candidate who changed jobs twice in a decade might have seemed unstable, in the modern age this might be the norm and could even constitute a long tenure.
 So, I thought it would be a good time to take stock five of the key resume red flags and update them to ensure they are in line with the modern age.
+1.

 We conducted an in-depth survey with LinkedIn last year that indicated that 82% of their fully-employed members were unlikely to even consider switching jobs unless directly contacted by a recruiter or through an employee they’ve worked with closely in the past.
 This increased slightly to 83% in this year’s survey.
 This is shown on the graph, with the dark blue line representing the satisfaction level of those surveyed (4,550 fully-employed LinkedIn members) comparing their job seeking status and job requirements over time.
 From a strategy standpoint, the idea is to find candidates either the moment they actively enter the job market, or before.